Welcome to O'Kenny River Tubing

 What should I wear for river tubing?

 Plenty have worn their street clothing, but ideally you should have swimwear because you will certainly get wet.
-We suggest you arrive in your swimwear so you can avoid the changeroom/washroom.
+We suggest you arrive in your swimwear so you can skip the changeroom/washroom.
 Footwear is the most important consideration.
 Old running shoes are best.
-Watershoes or sturdy sandals are good.
-Flip flops, high heels or bare feet are strongly discouraged.
+Watershoes or sturdy sandals are great.
+Flip flops, high heel stelletos or bare feet are strongly discouraged.
 There are some sharp objects on the river bottom.

 How much does it cost to go tubing?